daxtery/interfaces/reports/final.md

 | - | - | - | - |
 | Checkout Confirmation  | In "ToDo List"  | Major | Make a confirmation pop up

-This was [also a problem presented by Sahan] // TODO .
+This was [also a problem presented by Sahan](#number-4).
 The solution is the same as presented there:

 > A confirmation dialog now appears when performing the checkout.